A growing list of answers to frequently asked questions (FAQs) is found at the end of this page.

 Yes.
 Your barcode, or library card number will continue to work.
 You will have the option of creating a username that might be easier to manage than a card number.

-- If there are no holds on your materials, they will renew twice without you doing anything.
+- If there are no holds on your materials, they will renew three times without you doing anything.

 - You will receive an email letting you know the due date has changed.

-- After that second renewal, or after nine weeks with those items, the materials must be returned.
+- After that third renewal, or after twelve weeks with those items, the materials must be returned.

 Yes, we anticipate all of our patron hold requests will transfer and still be filled.
 (There will be a slight pause at the end of October and early in November during our software transition but then we hope to be back in business by mid-November.)